-This project is a collaborative effort between Kona Historical Society and The Hoji Shinbun Collection at Stanford University’s Hoover Institution, currently the world’s largest online archive of open-access, full‑image Japanese American and other overseas Japanese newspapers.
+This project is a collaborative effort between Kona Historical Society and The Hoji Shinbun Collection at Sanford University’s Hoover Institution, currently the world’s largest online archive of open-access, full‑image Japanese American and other overseas Japanese newspapers.
 This collection today contains over eighty newspapers titles published in Hawaii and the Americas.
 Most publications present a mix of content in Japanese and English, with formats and the proportionality of Japanese/English often changing as a reflection of shifting business and social circumstances.